-Swapping is a process of swapping a process temporarily to a secondary memory from main memory which is fast as compared to secondary memory.
+Swapping: Swapping is a process of swapping a process temporarily to a secondary memory from the main memory which is fast than compared to secondary memory.
 But as RAM is of less size so the process that is inactive is transferred to secondary memory.
-The main part of swapping is transferred time and the total time directly proportional to the amount of memory swapped.
+The main part of swapping is transferred time and the total time is directly proportional to the amount of memory swapped.

 Difference between Paging and Swapping :

 |It is the procedure of copying out the entire process.

 |Swapping occurs when whole process is transferred to the disk.

 |Paging occurs when some part of the process is transferred to the disk.